Statutory basis and applicable requirements

 - September to October – Entrance meetings are held with selected subrecipients to provide more detailed information regarding the on-site review process.

-- November to February – The Hawaii State CTE Center conducts the civil rights review.
+- November to February – The Hawaii State CTE Office conducts the civil rights review.
 The on-site review lasts between a single day to a few weeks, depending upon the size of the subrecipient (number of programs and physical area and dispersion of facilities) and scheduling logistics.